 At the textual level, technical English terminology is a formal style.
 Its textual features mainly include objectivity, accuracy and logicality (Nida, 1984:27).
 In terms of content, EST is fundamentally different from literary style.
 It focuses on the elaboration of some natural laws, objective facts and scientific and technological theories.
 Therefore, objectivity is the main feature of scientific and technological texts (Zhao, 2017:121-123).

-Application
+Translation case

 5.1 Lexical Level